Organization for Security and Co-operation in Europe: Politico-military dimension (first dimension)

 The OSCE was a rather small organization until selection by the international community to provide electoral organization to post war Bosnia and Herzegovina in early 1996.
 Ambassador Frowick was the first OSCE representative to initiate national election in September 1996, human rights issues and rule of law specifically designed to provide a foundation for judicial organization within Bosnia and Herzegovina.

 The OSCE had regional offices and field offices, to include the office in Brcko in northeastern Bosnia and Herzegovina which remained in limbo until the Brcko Arbitration Agreement could be decided, finalized and implemented.
 Brcko become a "special district" and remains so today.

 The OSCE essentially took the place of the United Nations in Bosnia and Herzegovina in part because the Bosnian leadership felt deep contempt for the UN efforts to stop the war which began in 1991 and ended in 1995.
 During the time the United Nations were attempting a political solution, thousands of UN troops were posted in and around Bosnia and Herzegovina with special emphasis on Sarajevo.
-From 1991 to 1995, over 200,000 Bosnians were killed and over one million displaced and another million as refugees.
+From 1991 to 1995, over 200,000 Bosnians were killed, over one million displaced and another million as refugees.

 The OSCE continues to have a presence and a number of initiatives to bring a sustained peace to the region.